 Walking the Malibu Pier is the #1 item on our Things To Do Malibu list.
 The pier is one of the most popular, most loved and most recognizable Malibu tourist attractions.

-Regardless of the changes, still today the best Malibu Pier things to do are taking in the stunning ocean and coastline views.
+Regardless of the changes, today the best Malibu Pier things to do are taking in the stunning Pacific Ocean and California Coastline views.
 Visitors can stroll the length of the pier scanning the water for dolphins or watching the surfers at the adjacent Surfrider Beach.

-Eating at one of the Malibu Pier restaurants – either the Malibu Farm Restaurant or the Malibu Farm Cafe – is also highly recommended.
+Eating at one of the Malibu Pier restaurants – either the Malibu Farm Restaurant or the Malibu Farm Café – is also highly recommended for your Malibu To Do list.
 Both dining establishments are located on the pier.
-Table service is available at the Malibu Farm Restaurant that is located at the start of the pier, while the more casual Malibu Cafe is perched at the end of the pier.
+Table service is available at the Malibu Farm Restaurant that is located at the start of the pier, while the more casual Malibu Café is perched at the end of the pier.